LucyRothwell/Classifying-Stutters-Neuroscience/README.md

 # Overview

 This repository contains code used in a neuroscience research project which aimed to classify verbal stutter events by applying machine learning to neural (EEG and fNIRS) data.
-It also contains the full study write up (called "Thesis paper" - abstract on page 9).
+It also contains the full study write up (called "Thesis paper").
 Grade for project: 80% (dissertation for MSc in Psychology Research Methods, UCL).

 # The data